1RoboTron/asciigen/README.md

 ```
 sudo make uninstall
 ```
-PyInstaller is used for compilation, so Download it
+PyInstaller + Pillow is used for compilation  , so Download it
 ```
-pip install PyInstaller
+pip install PyInstaller Pillow
 ```
 Example, My Avatar

 ![image](https://github.com/user-attachments/assets/20205f0c-0698-486b-9197-766a0bc711f2)

+The script is for Windows, Linux
+But Windows compiling harder